Self-governing colony: North America (1619–1949)

 The term "self-governing colony" has sometimes been used in relation to the direct rule of a Crown colony by an executive governor, elected under a limited franchise, such as the Massachusetts Bay Colony between 1630 and 1684.

 The first local legislatures raised in the English overseas possessions were the House of Burgesses of Virginia (1619) and the House of Assembly of Bermuda (1620), originally part of Virginia.
 The Parliament of Bermuda, which now also includes a Senate, is the third-oldest in the Commonwealth of Nations, after the Tynwald and Westminster (currently the Parliament of the United Kingdom).
 Of the three, only Bermuda's has legislated continuously, with the Royalist camp maintaining control of the archipelago during the Commonwealth of England and the Protectorate.

 However, in the modern sense of the term, the first self-governing colony is generally considered to have been the Province of Canada, in 1841; the colony gained responsible government in 1849.
 All the colonies of British North America became self-governing between 1848 and 1855, except the Colony of Vancouver Island.
 Nova Scotia was the first colony to achieve responsible government in January–February 1848 through the efforts of Joseph Howe, followed by the Province of Canada later that year.
 They were followed by Prince Edward Island in 1851, New Brunswick, and Newfoundland in 1855 under Philip Francis Little.
-The Canadian colonies were federated as a Dominion in stages between 1867 and 1873, except for Newfoundland, which remained a separate self-governing colony, was a separate Dominion from 1907–1949 and joined Canada in 1949.
+These colonies were federated as a dominion in stages between 1867 and 1873, except for Newfoundland, which remained a separate self-governing colony, was a separate dominion from 1907 to 1949 and joined Canada in 1949.
 However, the term "self-governing colony" is not widely used by Canadian constitutional experts.